ivanitlearning/AWS-Associate-Courses/README.md

 - Username and Password
 - Access Keys (CLI)

-Once the **Principal** has authenticated, it becomes an **authenticated identity**
+Once the **Principal** has authenticated, it becomes an **authenticated identity**.

+**Access Keys** (for IAM users only)

+* Like username/password, they don't rotate.
+* IAM user can have 0, 1 or 2 access keys.
+* Can be created, deleted, made inactive.
+* Two parts:
+  * Access key ID can be retrieved any time.
+  * Secret access key shown once only.
+* If made inactive, any commands that use that access key will fail.

 #### 1.3.2.1.
 Amazon Resource Name (ARN)

 Uniquely identify resources within any AWS accounts.

 This allows you to refer to a single or group of resources.
 This prevents individual resources from the same account but in different regions from being confused.

 ARN generally follows the same format: